Arjen Robben: 2012–14: UEFA Champions League triumph and continental treble

-2013–14 season

 Robben scored his first goals of the 2013–14 season in the 2013 DFL-Supercup, a 4–2 defeat to Borussia Dortmund.
 On 9 August 2013, his opening goal helped Bayern to a 3–1 win over Borussia Mönchengladbach in their first match of the 2013–14 Bundesliga campaign.
 On 17 September, he scored in Bayern's Champions League opener against CSKA Moscow at the Allianz Arena.
 He went on to score two further goals during the Champions League group stage; in away wins against Manchester City and CSKA as Bayern finished as group winners.
 On 23 November, Robben was one of three scorers as Bayern beat title rivals Borussia Dortmund 3–0 at the Westfalenstadion.
 On 4 December, Robben was substituted with a deep cut on his right knee in a 2–0 DFB-Pokal win away to FC Augsburg which prevented him from taking part in the 2013 FIFA Club World Cup.

 On 1 March 2014, Robben scored a hat-trick in Bayern's 5–1 win over Schalke 04.
 On 19 March, he signed a contract extension with Bayern which will keep him at the club until 2017.
 On 9 April, Robben scored Bayern's third goal in a 3–1 Champions League quarter-final against Manchester United, to secure qualification to the semi-finals.
 On 17 May, Robben scored Bayern's opening goal in a 2–0 extra-time defeat of Borussia Dortmund in the 2014 DFB-Pokal Final, giving him his third league and cup double in five seasons with the club.
 His goal also made him the first player to score in three separate DFB-Pokal finals.
 On 13 July, after winning the third-place match at the 2014 World Cup, Louis van Gaal invited Robben to follow him to Manchester United, but the latter ruled out the move.
 He finished the 2013–14 season with 21 goals in 45 appearances.